 The Japanese business community is strongly represented among WBCSD’s membership and plays a leading role in advancing the organization’s work globally.

-In 2019 the Keidanren and WBCSD jointly released a Japanese edition of WBCSD’s CEO Guide to Human Rights, providing Japanese-speaking business leaders with a narrative and a set of arguments to engage peers in a dialogue on the role of business in ensuring respect for human rights and contributing to realizing the Sustainable Development Goals (SDGs).
+More broadly, WBCSD works closely with the Japan Business Federation (Keidanren), supporting its work engaging the wider Japanese business community around key sustainability initiatives and providing a global platform for Japanese sustainable business leadership.
+In May 2021, WBCSD President & CEO Peter Bakker gave a speech on Vision 2050: Time to Transform to the Keidanren's Corporate Behavior and SDGs Committee, generating enthusiastic dialogue with the 250 management members of Japanese companies who participated.
+Furthermore, in 2019 the Keidanren and WBCSD jointly released a Japanese edition of WBCSD’s CEO Guide to Human Rights, providing Japanese-speaking business leaders with a narrative and a set of arguments to engage peers in a dialogue on the role of business in ensuring respect for human rights and contributing to realizing the Sustainable Development Goals (SDGs).

 WBCSD’s Japanese members help WBCSD to drive forward transformation across key economic systems, in alignment with the work in Japan around Society 5.0, which is a vision for the near future proposed by the Japanese government.
 Society 5.0 imagines the next stage in the evolution of human society, following its previous stages as a hunter-gatherer society (Society 1.0), agrarian society (Society 2.0), industrial society (Society 3.0), and information society (Society 4.0).
 WBCSD's Japanese member companies are key to Keidanren's strategy of Society 5.0 for SDGs.